FAQs

 What should I wear?

-All you need it the correct clothing and footwear for the weather.
-We recommend comfortable walking shoes or trail shoes with flexible soles are ideal.
+Please dress according to the weather.
+Flapping coats are not ideal, so consider thin layers.
+Correct footwear is essential.
+We recommend comfortable walking shoes or trail shoes with flexible soles, which are ideal.
 A small rucksack is a good idea and you should always bring a bottle of water.
+Cross body bags can get in the way of the correct arm swing.

 Do I need to buy my own poles?